Premium courts and fields to host high-performance and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.

 Parkville Parking & Entry

-There are 300 paved car parking spaces with an additional 250 car parking spaces available in the overflow areas adjacent.
-Please note that parking fees apply for major events.
+Parkville has over 300 car parking spaces available, with an additional 250 car parking spaces available in the overflow areas adjacent.
+Parking is currently free of charge, however please note that parking fees may apply for major events.

 Getting Here By Tram or Train